pmcg31/fits-army-knife/README.md

 [cfitsio documention](https://heasarc.gsfc.nasa.gov/docs/software/fitsio/c/c_user/cfitsio.html) does not really make things obvious.
 So, thank you Mitch Richling!

 There are times when I would just like to quickly take a look at a FITS image, and I have not yet found a simple tool for this.
 This project will become such a tool.

 Current features:

     - zoom with scroll wheel (centered only for now)
     - buttons for 1:1 and zoom-to-fit
+    - histogram

 Feature ideas:

     - Integrated screen transfer function